coleifer/peewee/docs/peewee/api.rst

             mapped correctly.

-.. py:function:: prefetch(sq, *subqueries, prefetch_type=PREFETCH_TYPE.WHERE)
+.. function:: prefetch(sq, *subqueries, prefetch_type=PREFETCH_TYPE.WHERE)

     :param sq: Query to use as starting-point.
-    :param subqueries: One or more models or :py:class:`ModelSelect` queries to eagerly fetch.
+    :param subqueries: One or more models or :class:`ModelSelect` queries to eagerly fetch.
     :param prefetch_type: Query type to use for the subqueries.
     :returns: a list of models with selected relations prefetched.